 Anne Chang AM

-Professor Anne Chang AM is an established leading researcher with international recognition in cough, bronchiectasis and evidence based medicine (EBM) related to paediatric respiratory medicine, and has been a senior NHMRC practitioner fellow since 2004.
+Professor Anne Chang AM is an established leading researcher with international recognition in cough, bronchiectasis and evidence-based medicine (EBM) related to paediatric respiratory medicine, and has been a senior NHMRC practitioner fellow since 2004.
+Prof Chang leads two research groups – the QUT Cough and Airways Research Group (CAARG) at the Australian Centre for Health Services Innovation (AusHSI) and Darwin’s Menzies School of Health Research.
+She is also a consultant paediatric respiratory physician at the Queensland Children’s Hospital.

 Anne has helped develop and apply EBM for respiratory illnesses nationally and internationally, and is the editor of two EBM series – one on respiratory medicine and the other on Indigenous health.
-She is responsible for changing paradigms in the investigation and management of paediatric cough leading to earlier diagnosis of bronchiectasis, describing a pre-bronchiectasis condition (PBB), the inclusion of respiratory symptoms in primary care child assessments (Northern Territory and Queensland) and the establishment of the first international Indigenous collaborative respiratory study.
+She is responsible for changing paradigms in the investigation and management of paediatric cough such that we now know that child bronchiectasis is reversible, helping to improve outcomes in adulthood.
+Her research has led to earlier diagnosis of bronchiectasis, describing a pre-bronchiectasis condition (PBB), the inclusion of respiratory symptoms in primary care child assessments (Northern Territory and Queensland) and the establishment of the first international Indigenous collaborative respiratory study.